'Free Guy' tops North American box office again - RFI

 Los Angeles (AFP)

-Twentieth Century’s sci-fi comedy “Free Guy” slipped but did not trip on Sunday as it clung to the top spot in North American movie theaters with an estimated take of $18.8 million, industry watcher Exhibitor Relations reported.
+Sci-fi comedy "Free Guy" slipped but did not trip over the weekend as it clung to the top spot in North American movie theaters with a haul of $18.5 million, industry watcher Exhibitor Relations reported Monday.

 The film, its release delayed a year by the Covid-19 pandemic, is a lighthearted yarn starring Ryan Reynolds as an Everyman bank teller who finds –- not unlike Jim Carrey’s character in "The Truman Show" -- that he is a character in a huge video game and must save his friends from being deleted.